barneyb/johann/README.md

 ## Standard Library

 Johann's standard library is minimal.
 Grouped by the file defining them, which is currently an opaque detail.
 Symbols use a `__j_` prefix, so `puts` is actually exported to the linker as `__j_puts`.
-Those starting with `sys_` are not expected to remain available.

 ### `allocator`

+Eventually, these will go away in favor of `new`/`drop` or something.
+I hope.

 * `void free( void* )` - free the allocation pointed to by the passed pointer.
 * `void* malloc( size_t size )` - allocate the specified number of bytes of memory and return a pointer to it.